drobb2020/one-thing/README.md

 ![One Thing!](./public/screenshot.png)

-This is a simple react spa application geared towards beginners learning react.
+This is a simple react single page application geared towards beginners learning react.
 The app did not take long to complete and there are some fundamental lessons to learn in this project.

 Have fun if you decide to clone the repo.